SQLite R: Database Operations with DBI and RSQLite

 SQLite offers several advantages for R programmers.
 The zero-configuration setup means you can start working immediately without database administration.
 The file-based nature makes sharing datasets trivial.
 SQLite handles concurrent reads efficiently, and the database engine runs entirely within your R process, eliminating network latency.

-For data analysis workflows, SQLite serves as an excellent intermediary format.
+For data analysis workflows, SQLite is an excellent intermediary format.
 You can import large CSV files once, index them for fast querying, and then perform SQL-based analysis directly from R without loading the entire dataset into memory.

 Installation